jyeunicepark/blog/about.md

 About

-This github page is where I collect and consolidate my projects in coding, data analysis, and reading
+This github is mainly for archiving my courseworks, projects, and reading list.

 :)